How to Add User to Sudoers in CentOS

 The users’ and groups’ sudo privileges are configured in the

 /etc/sudoers file.
 Adding the user to this file allows you to grant customized access to the commands and configure custom security policies for the user.

 You can configure the user sudo access by modifying the sudoers file or by creating a new configuration file in the

 /etc/sudoers.d directory.
 The files inside this directory are included in the sudoers file.

 To edit the

 visudo command.
-This command will check the file for syntax errors when you save it.
-If there are any errors the file will not be saved.
+This command checks the file for syntax errors when you save it.
+If there are any errors, the file is not saved.
 If you open the file with a text editor, a syntax error may result in losing the sudo access.

 visudo uses vim to open the

 /etc/sudoers.
 If you don't have experience with vim and you want to edit the file with nano type:

 Let's say you want to allow the user to run sudo commands without being asked for a password.
 Open the